It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Then when the squirrels dig it will hurt their feet and discourage them from digging up your plants and bulbs.

 If you would like to just spray something that you can purchase at the store that will simply deter squirrels from your property, then you can actually purchase squirrel repellent.

-But be advised there are two different types.
+However, be advised there are 2 different types.
 The first type has a black pepper or cayenne pepper base to it.
 This can be directly sprinkled or sprayed on your bird feeder as it won’t harm the birds.

 However, if you have an issue where squirrels are just running the show on your property and digging at more than just a bird feeder, then you may want to consider the second type of repellent.
 It is urine-based.